AlexWaygood/typeshed-stats/examples/example.md

 177 (excluding blank lines)

-### Package status: *obsolete*
+### Package status: *out of date*

-The runtime package has added inline type hints; these typeshed stubs are now obsolete.
+These stubs may be out of date.
+In typeshed's CI, [stubtest][] tests these stubs against an older version of the runtime package than the latest that's available.

 ### Upload status: *uploaded*